 As Michael noted, we’ve come a long way over the last decade with remote technology.
 Managing a remote team is easier than ever today with the abundance of resources available.
 It’s all about doing the research and finding the technology solutions that work best for you and your team.

-And if you’re looking to implement a remote working strategy for your business, you’re in luck!
+If you’re looking to implement a remote working strategy for your business, you’re in luck!
 As we’ve been through much of the trial and error, we have trusted processes and technology tools already in place that work.
 We can help you do the same.

 How can we help you move your business forward?
 How can we help you retain your talented and experienced professionals?
-If you have a problem to solve, let’s talk.

 We are here to make the complex simple.